The thrust exerted by a body placed on a surface is :

 The valve V gets closed (since the pressure on either side of the valve becomes same) so that the liquid may not run back from the cylinder Q to the cylinder P.

-Explain the working of a hydraulic brake with a simple labelled diagram.
+Explain the principle of a hydraulic brake with a simple labelled diagram.

 Answer